strapi/strapi/docs/v3.x/getting-started/troubleshooting.md

 ### Can you filter / deep filter on components, dynamic zones, and polymorphic relations

-Current it is not possible to filter on components, dynamic zones, or polymorphic relations.
+Currently it is not possible to filter on components, dynamic zones, or polymorphic relations.
 This is something we are looking into, if you want see more information please take a look at the following [GitHub issue](https://github.com/strapi/strapi/issues/5124).

 ### How do I setup SSL with Strapi